certara/pyDarwin/docs/Usage.rst

     0 p 0.1
     0 0 p  0.1

-And with the additional sub matrix search used, this search would also include, for submatrices value of [1,0,1]:
+And with the additional sub matrix search used, this search would also include:

 * Width = 1